Student Handbooks

 (Primary & Secondary)

 All music majors are required to register for at least one primary ensemble each semester, Worship Choir, University Chorale and/or Symphonic Winds.
-With permission from the Dean of ASOTA, String Orchestra, Piano Ensemble, or Guitar Ensemble may be substituted for instrumental students.
+With permission from the Dean of ASOTA, String Orchestra, Piano Ensemble, or Guitar Ensemble may be substituted as a primary ensemble for instrumental students.
 In order for students to acquire the experience of large and small ensembles, secondary ensembles are also required for a minimum of 4 semesters per scholarship agreement or degree requirement.
 Audits for secondary ensembles may be granted with the Dean’s approval to avoid costs beyond the block pay of 17 hours.

 For the B.F.A. in Performance - Musical Theatre